rocketeers-app/rocketeers/content/articles/nginx-try-files.md

 ---
-title: 'Use Nginx try_files to make your site static'
+title: 'Use nginx try_files to make your site static'
 slug: nginx-try-files
-category: Nginx
+category: nginx
-intro: 'The `try_files` directive in Nginx is incredibly powerful and useful when you want to make your dynamic website more performant.
+intro: 'The `try_files` directive in nginx is incredibly powerful and useful when you want to make your dynamic website more performant.
 Learn how to leverage this to make your website fully static.'
 published_at: '2024-11-18T00:00:00+00:00'
 created_at: '2024-11-18T11:03:02+00:00'
 updated_at: null